Sayak-Bhunia/MEDWIZ_0.1/README.md

-# MEDWIZ - Your Medical AI Wizard 🌟🏥💬
+# MEDWIZ - Your Personal AI Doc 🌟🏥💬

 Medical consultation in Kolkata made magical with AI wizardry. 🧙‍♂️✨